 This Spirituality/Church History course will be taught by Dr. Eric Parker, and will run from April 12 through June 18.
-The syllabus will be available here shortly.
+The syllabus is available here.

 Protestantism and “mysticism” have often been viewed at odds with one another, but what this class presupposes is, perhaps they’re not.
 According to Bernard McGinn, the mystical way of Christianity, the search for “a direct and transformative presence of God,” or what the Anglican priest Martin Thornton termed “a habitual awareness” of God’s presence, is a built-in feature of the Faith.
 This quest as it is expressed in writing characterizes a particular genre of literature that promotes an authentic experience of the divine presence through reading and inward reflection.
 Martin Luther was known to cast doubt upon his Medieval predecessors who he claimed were in search of a “theology of Glory” that aimed to storm the gates of heaven through the power of contemplative thought.